This page is dedicated to the memory of Sir Terry Wogan, who sadly died on 31st January 2016.

 Wake Up to Wogan

-From my YouTube channel, here are some Wake Up to Wogan clips from 2008 and 2009:
+From our YouTube channel, here is a playlist containing some Wake Up to Wogan clips from 2008 and 2009.

 And then there's the time Terry gave this page an on-air mention on his breakfast show on 24th March 2006.
 Oh, how embarrassing...

-Text copyright © Robert Williams, images and audio copyright © British Broadcasting Corporation
+Text copyright © Robert Williams, images, audio and video copyright © British Broadcasting Corporation